pccoe-acm/pccoeacm.github.io/README.md

 - [x] Remove the pic and text below the 'What is ACM?'
 - [x] Make the size of Rahul sir's and Sonali mam photos same as that of core team members photos (suggestion by Rahul sir😊)
 - [x] Update footer of all Cell Pages.
-- [] Update header of all Cell Pages.
+- [ ] Update header of all Cell Pages.
+- [ ] Adding A popup box with a link to download Anantya 2017 App